Little People of the Pryor Mountains: Physical evidence alleged to be Little People

-The physical remains of tiny people have been reported found in various locations in the western United States, particularly Montana and Wyoming (e.g. San Pedro Mountains Mummy).
-Typically these are described as being found in caves with various details such as descriptions that they were "perfectly formed", dwarf-size, etc. Archeologist Lawrence L. Loendorf notes that "The burials, of course, are always sent to a local university or to the Smithsonian for analysis, only to have both the specimens and research results disappear."
+The physical remains of tiny people have been reported found in various locations in the western United States, particularly Montana and Wyoming (e.g. San Pedro Mountains mummy).
+Typically, these are described as being found in caves with various details such as descriptions that they were "perfectly formed", dwarf-size, etc. Archeologist Lawrence L. Loendorf notes that "The burials, of course, are always sent to a local university or to the Smithsonian for analysis, only to have both the specimens and research results disappear."
 Loendorf also suggests that the discovery of two mummies of anencephalic infants in the first half of the twentieth century with deformities that caused some people to believe they were adults has "contributed to public belief in the existence of a group of tiny prehistoric people.

 As of the late 20th century, some Crow remained convinced that the Little People exist.
 Members of the Crow Nation passing through Pryor Gap sometimes still leave offerings for the Little People.
 Members of the modern Crow Nation say they have even encountered them while hunting in the Pryor Mountains.
 Others, taking a wrong road or footpath, say they have seen them blocking the road, and Little People are claimed to have even healed some sick people.
-Several white people in the area also claim to have seen the Little People, including a local bar owner, ranch hands, and hunters.